 Our experience suggests that insurers now need to take bold action and make difficult decisions if they hope to create shareholder value and grow their business.
 The reality is that too many insurers are carrying businesses that are sub-scale, underperforming or simply distracting for management.

 There are significant opportunities for insurers to enhance shareholder value by taking a portfolio view of their assets.
-And, in doing so, insurance organisations should be able to make clear decisions about whether to ‘go’ (i.e. exit those markets and businesses that do not meet the strategic objectives of the organisation) or ‘grow’ (i.e. commit to targeted investment to drive transformational change and improvement initiatives that will allow the business to compete effectively).
+And, in doing so, insurance organizations should be able to make clear decisions about whether to ‘go’ (i.e. exit those markets and businesses that do not meet the strategic objectives of the organization) or ‘grow’ (i.e. commit to targeted investment to drive transformational change and improvement initiatives that will allow the business to compete effectively).

 Indeed, by looking at businesses as a portfolio of assets insurance executives should be able to:

 If you answered no to any of these questions, then it may be time to make a ‘grow or go’ decision.